pierrelegall/pierrelegall.github.io/src/content/resumes/en.md

   - deployment
   - review of the product to final users
   - review of the solution to decision-makers
-  - team retrospective
-  - Git training for the client's developers
+  - Git training to the client's tech team

   _Tooling_: Scrum, JavaScript/TypeScript, Node.js, Angular, PostgreSQL, Git, AWS